List of World Heritage Sites in South Sudan: Tentative list

-UNESCO lists sites under ten criteria; each entry must meet at least one of the criteria.
-Criteria i through vi are cultural, and vii through x are natural.
 In addition to sites inscribed on the World Heritage List, member states can maintain a list of tentative sites that they may consider for nomination.
 Nominations for the World Heritage List are only accepted if the site was previously listed on the tentative list.
 In 2017, South Sudan formally listed its tentative sites to the UNESCO World Heritage Centre.
 It was the first time South Sudan listed its sites to the organization for future inclusion.
-Three sites were listed throughout the country.
+Two sites are listed throughout the country.